Give prospective and existing customers a taste of your brand identity and showcase your services to the full with exciting ebook content.

-Webinars may not be the first tool you turn to in your content strategy, but overlooking them could mean losing out on potential lucrative leads.
+Webinars may not be the first tool you turn to in your creative content strategy, but overlooking them could mean losing out on potential lucrative leads.
 The average viewing time for a webinar is 61 minutes, according to GoToWebinar, which is a long time to have your audience’s attention for.

 Of course, to get that attention and hold on to it means creating an engaging webinar that provides value for your customers.
 Get this right and you could be using them as an effective part of your strategy.
 Here’s how: